 - how the property will be distributed, should the couple split up

 What about Medical Decisions and Estate Planning?

 Couples also sometimes have concerns regarding estate planning and medical care.
-Generally, someone who lives with another is not considered an heir under the law and they do not have any rights to make medical decisions the way a legal spouse would.
+Generally, someone who lives with another is not considered an heir under the law and does not have any right to make medical decisions the way a legal spouse would.